dukke/FXSkins/README.md

 We welcome contributions via PR.
 Before submitting a PR please file an issue for prior discussion.
 This will avoid you wasting time with a PR that might not be approved because, for instance, might be outside the intended scope of the project.

+### Filing bugs
+When filing bugs it's most often good practice to attach a small sample app (as small, simple and with the fewest lines of code as possible).
+This app when executed, should show the bug happening.
+The reason for this is the limited amount of resources and time I have and also because in the process of filing a bug, developers sometimes discover that the bug isn't in the library but somewhere else.
+Without a small example app the issue might be closed prematurely.

 ## Feedback request
 Please send pictures of your application that is using FXSkins, or a site that shows your application.
 Or share it through Twitter (you can reference